In western Thailand’s lush Kanchanaburi region, you can experience the good, the bad, and the ugly…

-The train (B100) from Thon Buri station in Bangkok to Kanchanaburi leaves at 13:55hrs, takes about 2.5 hours, and is an easy pleasant trip!
+The train from Thon Buri station in Bangkok to Kanchanaburi leaves at 13:55hrs, takes about 2.5 hours, and is an easy pleasant trip.

-I’m not keen on the driving in Thailand.
+I’m not keen on the driving in Thailand as it can be quite dangerous – but nothing like in Vietnam.

 Beautiful River Kwai Valleys dominate Kanchanaburi’s north-west area and with great natural beauty, numerous waterfalls, lakes, caves, and mountainous scenery, it’s a not-to-be-missed destination.